 Seasonal and holiday rides take place around Easter, fall harvest, and Christmas.

 One of the Skunk Train’s newest attractions is the Rail Bikes.
 The electric-powered rail bikes send you and a buddy breezing along Pudding Creek and into the heart of Mendocino County’s redwood groves.
-These guided journeys include a stopover at Glen Blair Junction for a picnic or walk in the woods.
+For double the adventure, you can also take a longer 4-hour tour along the Noyo River.

 Children who are 3-5 years old must ride with a provided harness or their own car seat.
 Dog trailers can be added at an additional cost.